BuggedPlayer/ArduinoController-over-USB-v0.1.0/README.txt

 The sketch is editable and you can edit as much as you want defining new digital or analogue inputs.
 For standard i just put 4 potentiometers into A0, A1, A2, A3

-i was wondering to buy some multiplexers to increase the number of analogues inputs for arduino mega from 16 to 64
+i was wondering to buy some multiplexers to increase the number of analog inputs for arduino mega from 16 to 64